-Having a SoMe-policy in your company is a good way to ensure that your employees know how to behave appropriately on the different SoMe channels.
-In this article, we present you with a guide on designing a SoMe-policy across your channels.
+Having a SoMe-policy in your company is a good way to ensure that your employees behave appropriately on the different SoMe channels.
+This article presents you with a useful guide on designing a SoMe-policy across your channels.

 What is a SoMe-policy?

 A SoMe-policy is a set of written guidelines on how an organization and its employees should behave online.
-A SoMe-policy helps protect your company’s reputation.
+In addition, A SoMe-policy helps protect your company’s reputation.

-However, it is important to be aware of the fact that social media is in constant development, and you should, therefore, design and update your SoMe-policy continuously.
+However, it is important to be aware that social media is in constant development, and you should, therefore, design and update your SoMe-policy continuously.
 Your policy must also be easy to access and read to create the best starting point for your employees.

-In sum, the goal of your SoMe-policy is to give your employees simple guidelines that are easy to follow.
+In other words, the goal of your SoMe-policy is to give your employees simple guidelines that are easy to follow.